Memorial Day Remarks and Reflections

 Estes Valley Memorial Gardens

-May 28, 2018, 11:00 A.M.
+May 27, 2024, 11:00 A.M.

 When I was a little kid, my parents made a point of attending Memorial Day services such as this one.
 My dad would pile us in the car and take us to St. John’s Cemetery in Rome, NY, where I grew up.
 St. John’s is located in East Rome, the area of the town that was home to most Italians when I was a kid.
 All of my deceased relatives were buried there within about 50 yards of each other.
-It was a very solemn occasion, and I learned from my dad at the time that Memorial Day was a day to think about all your dead relatives, that if it weren’t for them, we might not be here.
-I didn’t really understand that at age six, and it was several years later before he explained to me other reasons for attending Memorial Day services, reasons having to do with our nation’s heroes.
+It was a very solemn occasion, and I learned from my dad at the time that Memorial Day was a day to think about all our dead relatives, that if it weren’t for them, we might not be here.
+I didn’t really understand that at age six or seven, and it was several years later before he explained to me other reasons for attending Memorial Day services, reasons having to do with our nation’s heroes.

 My dad was a WWII vet, an Army forward observer.
 I remember growing up looking in his eyes and seeing something different from the other men in his life, including my uncles, his brothers, and I remember when I was about 10 or 11 years old, one of his buddies showed up in a surprise visit, someone who served with him in Italy with the 45th Infantry Division.
 I remember how they looked at each other, how they hugged, shook hands differently, talked seriously, how they laughed and laughed.
 And how they cried – I’d never seen my dad cry before.

-There was something different about this man, too – this stranger in our home who became an instant friend – something different in his eyes.
+There was something different about this man, too – this stranger in our home who became an instant friend to us kids – something different in his eyes.
 I remember how he had that same look as my dad, and I remember thinking that, whatever that look meant, it had to be connected to their war experience.
 And I remember thinking that I had to know, I absolutely had to know what my dad knew that I didn't.
 So at a fairly young age I had the sense that I was destined for a military experience.

 In fact, when it comes right down to it, my heroes have always been soldiers.
 One of the very earliest pictures I have of myself was taken when I was about three years old.
 I’m standing by the Xmas tree in Teddy-Bear pajamas wearing a big grin and proudly holding a toy Thompson Submachine gun.